pypower-codes/CamScanner/README.md

-# CamScanner
+# Make your CamScanner Using Python - Image to Text
-Make your CamScanner Using Python - Image to Text
+This is a project to make Image to Text conversion using Python.